wp-plugins/wp-dashboard-notes/readme.txt

 Working with multiple persons on a website?
 Want to make notes?
 You can do just that with WP Dashboard Notes.
 Create beautiful notes with a nice user experience.

 Features:

 * Colored notes
 * List notes or regular notes
 * Public or private notes
-* Edit on dashboard
+* Edit directly on dashboard
 * Add as many notes as you like
 * Drag & drop list items
-* No save button!
+* No save button needed!

 **Feature requests, ratings and donations are welcome and appreciated!**